rdaum/moor/README.md

   lock on the database, as in MOO.
 This allows for theoretically greater scalability.
 - A flexible, pluggable virtual machine environment which allows "verbs" to be written in alternative languages, such as JavaScript or WebAssembly modules (WIP).

-### Why?

-Socializing, authoring, and creating on the Internet is in many ways broken.
-We want to make it better, by giving people tools to create their _own_ spaces, and to create their own _tools_ within those spaces.

-It should be fun, it should be easy, it should be accessible, it should be open, it should be collaborative, it should be programmable, it should be extensible, it should be secure, it should be private, it should be free.

 ### How do I use it?